Mecca Normal: Career

-In 1985 they formed their own record label Smarten Up! to release their debut album.
-Subsequently, Mecca Normal had full-length releases on three of the largest indie labels of the 90s, with albums on K Records, Kill Rock Stars, Matador Records, and Smarten Up! and a 7" single released by Sub Pop.
+In 1985, they formed their own record label Smarten Up! to release their debut album.
+Subsequently, Mecca Normal had full-length releases on some of the largest indie labels of the 1990s, with albums on K Records, Kill Rock Stars, Matador Records, and Smarten Up! and a 7" single released by Sub Pop.
 Smarten Up! later merged with Lester's small press publishing company Get To The Point to form the label Smarten Up! & Get To The Point on which they released an album in 2003.

 Much of Mecca Normal's album The Observer (Kill Rock Stars, 2006) was inspired by Smith's experiences using online dating websites.